openharmony/startup_startup_cangjie_wrapper/README.md

-# Startup
+# startup_startup_cangjie_wrapper

 ## Introduction

+The startup_startup_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the startup subsystem.
 The startup subsystem is responsible for starting key system processes and services after the kernel is started and before applications are started.
 The subsystem consists of the following modules:

 -   init